Our 2006 Subaru Legacy, when new, must have been the NUTS. It is crammed with entertainment tech to make those 00s Tokyo traffic jams more manageable.

 Useful stuff

-The two still-useful features are the reversing camera – it flicks on when you go into reverse – and the current outside temp from a sensor somewhere.
+The two still-useful features are the reversing camera – it flicks on when you go into reverse – and the current outside temperature from a sensor somewhere.
+I’ll add the cd player and minidisc to ‘useful’, and they are part of the main head unit with the radio.

 What to do?

-I have had the car for a year now and decided to pull the screen etc and replace it because:
+I have had the car for a year now and have decided to pull the screen and replace it:

 - The whole system is in Japanese, with no English option.
 I was communicating with a guy who said he could upload an English translation, but he went silent when push came to shove.
 Maybe he was busy, maybe (s)he was a bull-shitter.